untoreh/blog/untoreh/posts/chronichles_of_a_cryptonote_dropper.md

 +++
 date = "28/03/2021"
-title = "Chronicles of a cryptonote dropper" tags = ["posts", "crypto", "net", "shell"] desc = "...How far are you willing to go for...pennies?"
+title = "Chronicles of a cryptonote dropper" tags = ["crypto", "net", "shell"] rss_description = "...How far are you willing to go for...pennies?"
 +++

 Assume you want to mine [cryptocurrencies] on remote _virtual_ hardware.
 You need to find something to mine.
 Remote servers means, no [ASICS] or GPU proof of work algorithms, basically only [CPU friendly coins].